samuel-carleial/samuel-carleial.github.io/_pages/03_information.md

 title: "Suggestions of information sources"
 layout: "single"
 permalink: "/03_information/"
-last_modified_at: 2021-10-08
+last_modified_at: 2021-12-02
 toc: true
 ---

 <p style="font-size:15px" align="justify">
 Knowledge is power.
-With the internet, we are lucky to have so much information available in a matter of a few clicks.
-Unfortunately, there is a lot of junk or even deceiving information in the internet as well.
-Therefore, I here enlist a non-exhaustive collection of websites that may lead you to the light side of the force.
+With the internet, we are lucky to have a great amount of information available in a matter of a few clicks.
+However, there is also a lot of junk or even deceiving information in the internet as well.
+Here, I list a non-exhaustive collection of websites that may lead you to the light side of the force. 💡
 </p>

 ## News (general)